cdervis/vscode-pi/README.md

 > **Unofficial extension**.
 This project is community-built and is not affiliated with or endorsed by the [pi agent](https://pi.dev) project.

 > **This is a prerelease version, please [report any feedback and issues](https://github.com/cdervis/vscode-pi) to help improve it!**

-## License

-PRERELEASE LICENSE WITH PLANNED MIT RELEASE

-Copyright (c) 2026 Cem Dervis
-All rights reserved.

-IMPORTANT NOTICE:
-This software is currently distributed as a prerelease under the terms of this license.
-It is intended from the outset that, once the software exits prerelease, the stable release of the software **will be made available under the MIT License**.
-Until then, all prerelease versions remain subject to this prerelease license unless a specific version is explicitly relicensed by the copyright holder.

-Permission is granted to download, install, and use this software in executable form, free of charge, for any lawful purpose during the prerelease phase.

-You may not:
-- modify, adapt, translate, reverse engineer, decompile, or disassemble the software, except where applicable law expressly permits this despite this restriction;
-- redistribute, sublicense, rent, lease, lend, sell, or otherwise make the software available to any third party;
-- remove or alter any copyright, trademark, or other proprietary notices.

-No source code is provided, and no right to access, receive, modify, or distribute the source code is granted under this license.

-This software is licensed, not sold.
-All rights not expressly granted are reserved by the copyright holder.

-This software is provided "AS IS", without warranty of any kind, express or implied, including without limitation warranties of merchantability, fitness for a particular purpose, and noninfringement.
-To the maximum extent permitted by law, the copyright holder shall not be liable for any claim, damages, or other liability arising from or related to the software or its use.

-MIT transition:

-Once the copyright holder designates a release of the software as stable or final, that release will be made available under the MIT License, unless stated otherwise by the copyright holder.
-For the avoidance of doubt, prerelease versions distributed under this license remain under this license unless and until the copyright holder explicitly relicenses those specific versions.

-By downloading, installing, or using the software, you agree to this license.